 General:

 1. Please take this opportunity to thoroughly proofread the manuscript to ensure that there are no spelling or grammar issues.

+The manuscript has been thoroughly proofread to address any issues.

 Protocol:

 1. For each protocol step/substep, please ensure you answer the “how” question, i.e., how is the step performed?
 Alternatively, add references to published material specifying how to perform the protocol action.
 If revisions cause a step to have more than 2-3 actions and 4 sentences per step, please split into separate steps or substeps.

+The protocol has been extensively updated to ensure that there is no ambiguity regarding how a step is performed.

 Figures:

 1. Please cite figures in order; currently, 4 and 5 are cited before 3.

+Thank you for pointing out the inconsistency in referencing figures in the manuscript.
+The figure order has been revised.

 Table of Materials: